 The Hawaii Keiki program brings certified school nurses into the educational environment and helps overall school success by:

-- School nurses improve student attendance through prevention and management of communicable diseases like measles, colds and flu.
+- School nurses improve student attendance through prevention and management of communicable diseases like measles, colds, flu and COVID-19.

 - Access to school nurses improves academics because healthy students are better able to learn.